Fresh Air, Blue Skies — Enjoy the Beauty of a New England Winter!

 If you love cross-country skiing, you’ve come to the right place!
 State and local parks provide countless opportunities for you to indulge in the sport.
 Leominster State Forest is a haven for outdoor enthusiasts all year round — and in winter, a great place to give your cross-country skis or snowshoes a workout.

 In Gardner, Dunn State Park is a wonderful place to visit.
 The walking trails are available for cross country skiing and you might be able to get in a bit of ice skating on the pond, too!
 Otter River State Forest in Baldwinville, Lake Dennison Recreation Area in nearby Winchendon, and Pearl Hill State Park in Townsend all welcome cross-country skiers.
 Other public options include the Nashua River Rail Trail in Ayer and Wachusett Mountain State Reservation in Princeton.

 Catch Some Quiet time

 If you enjoy the solitude of a quiet expanse of ice — and the prospects of landing a tasty trout or two — the lakes and ponds of North Central Massachusetts are waiting for you!
 When Mother Nature cooperates and sends temperatures plummeting, it’s time to head out for a peaceful day of ice fishing!

 Most state parks that feature fishing in warm weather also allow ice fishing.
 Before heading out, though, be sure to check on ice conditions to ensure a safe experience.
-Because COVID restrictions are subject to change, a call to the park you want to visit is a good idea.

 Looking for a great winter experience while complying with all safe distancing requirements?
 The fresh air of North Central Massachusetts is waiting for you!